RobEin/ANTLR4-parser-for-Python-3.12/valid_chars_in_py_identifiers/README.md

-# A helper program to create ANTLR4 lexer fragment rules for Python identifiers. &nbsp;
+# A utility to create ANTLR4 lexer fragment rules for Python identifiers.

-### To generate the text file with fragment rules:
-(use the appropriate version of python)
+### To generate the text file with fragment rules use the appropriate version of python:
 ```bash
 python fragment_ID.py
 ```